WRopero/data_challenge_repo/README.md

   - **`utils/`**: Consists of utility scripts that assist in tasks like reading configuration files (`read_yaml_file.py`), managing SQL queries (`get_sql.py`), and more sophisticated database model management (`manage_database_models.py`).
 - **`source/` directory**: Stores CSV files (`departments.csv`, `hired_employees.csv`, `jobs.csv`) that provide initial data or are used for data import/export tasks.
 - **`requirements.txt`**: Lists all Python packages needed to run the application, ensuring all dependencies are easily installable via `pip`.
-- **`DER.png`**: A diagram that visually represents the database's entity-relationship model, helpful for understanding the database schema at a glance.
+- **`DER.png`**: A diagram visually representing the database's entity-relationship model, helpful for understanding the database schema at a glance.

 This structure supports modularity in development and maintenance, easing scaling, and enhancing different functionalities independently.